Kapendev/parin/TOUR.md

 ### Managed Resources

-Managed resources are managed by the engine, meaning that they can be safely shared throughout the code and are automatically invalidated when freed.
+Managed resources are managed by the engine, meaning they get updated every frame when necessary (e.g. sounds) and can be safely shared throughout the code.
+These resources use something known as [generational indices](https://lucassardois.medium.com/generational-indices-guide-8e3c5f7fd594).

 ### Temporary Resources

 Temporary resources are only valid until the function that provided them is called again.

-## Sprites and Tile Maps
+## Sprites & Tile Maps

 Sprites and tile maps can be implemented in various ways.
 To avoid enforcing a specific approach, Parin provides optional modules for these features, allowing users to include or omit them as needed.
-Parin provides a sprite utilities inside the `parin.sprite` module and a map utilities inside the `parin.map` module.
+Parin provides a sprite utilities inside the `parin.sprite` module and map utilities inside the `parin.map` module.